 - all students are required to satisfactorily complete any course(s) specified as a result of the evaluation

-- undergraduate students are required to complete their English as a Second Language (ESL) courses before registering for Rhetoric and are required to enroll in classes each semester until they are completed.
+- undergraduate students are required to complete their English as a Second Language (ESL) courses during their first year and before registering for Rhetoric.
+Students are required to enroll in classes each semester until they are completed.
 Completion of English as a Second Language courses is a requirement for graduation.